 She said that with such relish, it made Hancock semi-hard.
 “Anybody ever deserved it, it was that piece of garbage.”

 Fiona took Hancock’s words as encouragement to launch into a war story, which she mimed with vicious enthusiam.

 “It’s not our style, getting up close and personal, right?
 Mac and I like to hang back, let our guns do the talking.
 But we found Kellogg — that’s the asshole who took Shaun — and he had a Stealth Boy, which means my Pipboy targeting system doesn’t work.
-But Mac just ran right up, flips his rifle around, starts pounding and pounding.
+But Mac just ran right up, flipped his rifle around, started pounding and pounding.
 I didn’t even need to fire a shot.”

 Bingo.
 Killing her husband’s murderer trumped Minuteman and handyman.
 MacCready would get a lot of mileage outta that.
 The little shit.

 Warm and fuzzy Sturges got cold and prickly all of a sudden.
 “Well, that’s … great.
-I’m just glad you’re alright and you’ve, uh, got some justice.”
+I’m just glad you’re alright and you, uh, got some justice.”

 “But we’ve still got to find Shaun.
 I’m working on some lead-lined power armor so we can enter the Glowing Sea.”

 She said it as casually as Hancock might say, I’m working on a way to make Joey Slickfingers cough up those caps he owes us.
 Just another day.

 “Jesus H. Christ, why do you need to go out there?”
-Sturges seemed to be getting more uncomfortable by the moment.
+Sturges seemed get more uncomfortable by the moment.

 “To find the information I need.
 To find Shaun.”